martonn98/VolvoP2_CAN/README.md

 ![arduino mcp2515 obd wiring](https://github.com/martonn98/VolvoP2_CAN/blob/main/img/arduino-mcp-obd-wiring.png?raw=true)

-## Projects
+## Arduino PoC

 ### String2DIM

-POC to demonstrate the ability to send commands to the car from an arduino.
-Write a string to DIM's 2x16 character LCD screen, using the CAN ID of PHM.
+Demonstrate the ability to send commands to the car from an arduino.
+Write a string from serial input to DIM's 2x16 character LCD screen, using the CAN ID of PHM.
 Works without an actual PHM.

-### TODO
+## TODO

 - Migrate from arduino to ESP32, needs a CAN transciever only (SJA1000)
 - Find more CAN command